ufuayk/Genius-Start-Page/README.md

 - `!wordle` - Redirects to Wordle (NY Times).
 - `!wordle-tr` - Redirects to Wordle (Bundle).
 - `!help` - Redirects to the GitHub repository.
-- `!yello` - Redirects to the author's GitHub profile.
+- `!ufuayk` - Redirects to the author's GitHub profile.

 ### 🎨 Theming Commands
 - `!darkmode` - Changes the theme to dark.
-- `!whitemode` - Changes the theme to white.
+- `!lightmode` - Changes the theme to white.
 This is the default.

 </details>